Eppo-exp/eppo-docs/docs/sdks/client-sdks/ios.md

 It is recommended to wrap initialization in a `Task` block in order to perform network request asynchronously.

-For applications wrapping initalization and assignment in an `ObservableObject` is recommended.
+For applications wrapping initialization and assignment in an `ObservableObject` is recommended.
 This will create an object that will update Swift UI when the assignment is received.

 ```
 @MainActor